logo

 NYC RESTAURANTS / FOOD BY NEIGHBORHOOD

-NYC offers an amazing assortment of fantastic restaurants.
-You can practically find every type of ethnic food in the city.
-Here is a sample of highly rated restaurants by Manhattan area/neighborhood.
-There are likely dozens more restaurants in NYC that are worthy of addition to this list, and I will try to add them as I visit the restaurants over time.
+Manhattan offers an amazing assortment of fantastic restaurants.
+You can find practically every type of ethnic food in the city.
+Here is a sample of many highly rated restaurants by Manhattan area/neighborhood.
+There are hundreds of other great restaurants in Manhattan, but my goal here is to provide some solid recommendations.
 If a restaurant listed here has closed or moved, please email me at gparsons66@hotmail.com so that I can update this page.

 Upper West Side / Lincoln Square / Morningside Heights